 Difference Between Cost Leadership vs. Price Leadership

 Price leadership and cost leadership are two different marketing strategies, but people often confuse them.
 For instance, price leadership means a firm is offering its products at lower or lowest prices.
 However, cost leadership means that a firm is having the advantage of lower operational cost.
 A company working with cost leadership doesn’t necessarily mean that it has lower product prices too.

 Price leadership means a firm is operating at lower or lowest prices for its products.
 Now, it doesn’t mean that the firm’s production cost is also lower.
 That said, the firm may be selling its products at extremely lower profit margins.
 In fact, sometimes firms even sell their products at a loss or break-even point to get maximum market penetration.

-For instance, online companies are a perfect example of price leadership strategy.
-They often operate at lower prices with lower profit margins to get maximum market share.
-These companies boost their profits by increasing the sale volume.
+For instance, online companies often operate at lower prices with lower profit margins to get maximum market share.
+These companies boost their profits by increasing the sales volume.
 So, they are price leaders rather than cost leaders.

 Cost leadership means a company focuses on lowering the production or operation cost.
 The company may still be selling its product(s) at competitive market prices. i.e., the company has the same prices as its competitors.
 This means the company is earning huge profits even at a similar market price.

 However, cost leadership mostly works in collaboration with price leadership strategy.
 Cost leadership is a common strategy for firms competing in price-driven markets.
 That said, a company may also achieve low operation costs and sell its product(s) at lower prices too.

 Ways to Achieve Cost Leadership Strategy

 Achieving the actual benefits of the cost leadership method is not an easy thing to do.
 But, it doesn’t mean that it is “impossible.”
 As mentioned above, a cost leadership strategy focuses on reducing the production or operation costs or creating a competitive advantage.